Blewog/Elthon/README.md

 Output: <ins>Hello, World!</ins>

 ### write.bold()
-write.bold() is also near the same as write.console(), heres an example: write.bold("Hello, World!") which would print "__Hello, World!__" just the same as the others but it bolds.  return
+write.bold() is also near the same as write.console(), heres an example: write.bold("Hello, World!") which would print "__Hello, World!__" just the same as the others but it bolds./
 Heres a basic example and its output:
 ```
 console.bold("Hello, World")